Home » Posts tagged 'gardening' (Page 2)

 Marti’s Corner – 25

-* Last year I posted about a remedy for bites: mosquito bites, bee stings, ant bites, tick bites.
+Marti’s Corner – 25 Hi Everyone, NOTES: * Last year I posted about a remedy for bites: mosquito bites, bee stings, ant bites, tick bites.
 It uses charcoal to “draw out” the poison.
 I kept it in the refrigerator and used it all last year.
 I finally threw it away a few weeks ago.
-And wouldn’t you know it, I got a half dozen bites just last week and have suffered this whole time.
-Ugh.
-My granddaughter who is staying with us got a huge bite yesterday and I decided it was time to make more.
+And […]

 How to Transplant Seedlings Into Your Garden

-Planting your own vegetables and fruits is a big task for any gardener.
+Photo by CHU TAI on Unsplash How to Transplant Seedlings Into Your Garden Planting your own vegetables and fruits is a big task for any gardener.
 You’ve put so much time into caring for your seedlings, so moving them from their little pots into your garden is a significant step that takes care and patience.
+Some plants do […]

 How To Start a Pallet Garden and What Vegetables Grow Best With It?

+How To Start a Pallet Garden and What Vegetables Grow Best With It?
 Have you ever been searching through Pinterest and found a project you know you wanted to do?
 Of course, you have!
 Last Fall I was looking for ways to expand my garden, and I came across an article on pallet gardens.
-I just knew that I could add one or two to my garden area and grow winter vegetables in it.
+I […]

 Marti’s Corner – 15

-* All of my vegetables are planted in containers.
+Marti’s Corner – 15 Hi Everyone, NOTES: * All of my vegetables are planted in containers.
 Here is a good article about planting in 5-gallon buckets.
 Bucket Container Planting Vegetables – Using Buckets For Growing Vegetables These buckets are under $3 at Lowes and Home Depot.
-Considering the cost of planting containers, and if you don’t mind having buckets in your yard, it might be worth it.
-We’ve collected a lot of our containers at estate sales and such.
-I’ve also used those fabric bags.
-I like the 7-gallon size.
-They are deeper and seem to give the plants more room to grow.
+Considering the cost of planting containers, and if you don’t mind […]

 Marti’s Corner – 11